-That same evening, Jamie and Paul got a phone call with the results.
-They were told to take Josie to the Emergency Department at The Children’s Hospital of Philadelphia (CHOP) right away.
-Her organs were enlarged and her liver function was dangerously low.
+That evening, Jamie and Paul got a phone call with the results.
+They were told to take Josie to the Emergency Department at Children’s Hospital of Philadelphia (CHOP) right away.
+Her organs were enlarged and her liver function was dangerously poor.

-Just two days later, transplant coordinator Rebecca Miller, MSN, CRNP, called to say there was a liver that looked like it would be a match for Josie.
+Just two days later, transplant coordinator Rebecca Miller, MSN, CRNP, called to say there was a liver that looked like a match for Josie.
 It was a shock for the family to get the call that quickly.
 Many families are on the transplant waiting list for months.

 Finding comfort in tragedy

-Lin and Ron Moyer of East Stroudsburg, PA, were given the terrible news that no parent ever wants to receive.
+Lin and Ron of East Stroudsburg, Pa., were given the terrible news that no parent ever wants to receive.
 Their 20-year-old son, Ethan, had been in a serious car accident.
-He passed away that night at Lehigh Valley Hospital.
+He passed away that night.

-In the midst of their shock that night, the Moyers learned something about their son they had never known: Ethan had registered himself as an organ donor.
+In the midst of their shock, the Moyers learned that Ethan had registered himself as an organ donor.
 Doctors explained that his decision meant that his organs, bone, cartilage, blood and skin would all be used to save lives.

 As soon as it was allowed, Lin, Ron and their daughter, Rachel, began writing letters to the seven people who had received a donation from Ethan’s body.
 It was therapeutic for them, a way to begin the difficult healing process following their devastating loss.
 They sent their letters through Gift of Life, the local organ procurement organization, which also manages communication between donor families and organ transplant recipients.

-One of those letters went to Jamie and Paul, because their daughter Josie had received a portion of Ethan’s liver.
+One of those letters went to Jamie and Paul, because Josie had received a portion of Ethan’s liver.

-The two families began corresponding regularly, exchanging letters and photos, and sharing the details of their stories.
-The Moyers explained that the other portion of Ethan’s liver had gone to a woman named Alberta Peters, who was treated at the Hospital of the University of Pennsylvania.
-Of the seven families they reached out to, the Moyers only heard back from the recipients of the two portions of Ethan’s liver.
+The two families began corresponding, exchanging letters and photos and sharing the details of their stories.
+The Lin and Ron explained that the other portion of Ethan’s liver had gone to a woman named Alberta Peters.
+Of the seven families they reached out to, they only heard back from the recipients of the two portions of Ethan’s liver.

 Building new relationships